jamesjamal/project1-udacity-RSE/README.md

 # project1-udacity-RSE

-copy the folder in the system using

-#git clone

 # Required to have gazebo installed version >11.0

-This project is requirement of completion of udacity nanodegree by building gazebo world for future use
+This project is requirement of completion of udacity nanodegree by building gazebo world in gazebo model editor

 # launch the world using